3rang/TTS/README.md

 Note
-develop an own tensorflow-lite model and infer using this C++ code
+develop an own tensorflow-lite model and replace model

 ```